 On July 27th, the Polk County approved a Plan B proposal, which allows families/students to opt for in-person or all remote instruction.
 Those who opt for in-person instruction, middle and high school students can attend in-person classes twice a week.
 Elementary and early college students can attend in-person classes everyday.
 Those who opt for all remote instruction will do so through the district's new Wolverine Academy.

 Transylvania County Schools Education Board announced it will reopen with Plan B on July 27.
 Here is the breakdown on all potential plans.
 The schools recently announced a virtual learning platform called, “TCS Online Learning Path.”
-Students can apply to the platform between July 22 and July 31.
+Students will need to fill out a permission slip to recieve their chromebooks.

 Families/students in Yancey County can choose either in-person instruction or all remote instruction.
 The deadline to make a choice is July 31st.
 Those opting for all remote learning can do so here.